DanPearce/CI_PP3_Battleships/README.md

 <img src="docs/images/colours-html-fade.png">
 </details>

-The colours are a simple fade of the colours used in the game, but feature a more vivid variation.
+The colours are a simple fade of the colours used in the game but feature a more vivid variation.
 I think the colours used really help the game to pop.

 ## Main Features